 As you begin looking for melatonin supplements, look for reputable, high-quality options.
 Supplements like melatonin aren’t regulated by the Food and Drug Administration (FDA), so it pays to do your research and find reliable and trusted options.
 For example, some supplements are verified by the United States Pharmacopeia, which means they’ll be free of contaminants and safe to consume.

 Side Effects and Risks

 Supplementing with melatonin is a simple and low-risk option when it comes to the world of sleep aids and anti-anxiety remedies.
 Unwanted side effects or adverse events rarely occur, and they’re often mild if they do.
 Side effects may include headaches, dizziness, nausea, rash, or upset stomach.
 Additionally, melatonin may interact with blood thinners, blood pressure medication, and other medications that cause sleepiness.

 If you’re an older adult or you happen to suffer from a medical condition that requires medications such as these, speak with your doctor to determine if melatonin is right for you.
 They may be able to offer an alternative medication to help you find short-term or long-term relief from anxiety.

 Should You Take Melatonin for Anxiety?

 Melatonin has been a popular sleep aid for decades, but research hasn’t yet determined if it works for all forms of anxiety.
 Consider talking with your doctor to determine if using melatonin for anxiety is the right choice for you.
-If the root of your anxiety is due to poor sleep quality, melatonin could be the key to falling asleep with ease and waking up feeling well-rested and ready to conquer the day.
+If the root cause of your anxiety is due to poor sleep quality, melatonin could be the key to falling asleep with ease and waking up feeling well-rested and ready to conquer the day.